PrismarineJS/mineflayer/doc/api.md

 #### bot.chat(message)

 Sends a publicly broadcast chat message.
 Breaks up big messages into multiple chat messages as necessary.

+#### bot.tell(username, message)

-If message begins with "/tell <username> ", then all split messages will be whispered as well.
+Shortcut for "/tell <username>".
+All split messages will be whispered to username.

 #### bot.setSettings(options)